 Research & Development and Manufacturing

-To keep its technology edge, ST has maintained an unwavering commitment to R&D from the beginning with approximately 7,500 people working in R&D and product design and spent about 19% of its revenue in R&D in 2016.
-Among the industry’s most innovative companies, ST owns and continuously refreshes a substantial patent library (~16,000 owned patents in ~9,500 patent families and ~500 new patent filings in 2016).
+To keep its technology edge, ST maintains a strong commitment to innovation, with approximately 7,800 people working in R&D and product design and spending about 16 % of its revenue in R&D in 2019.
+Among the industry’s global technology leaders, ST owns and continuously refreshes a substantial patent library (~18,500 patents; ~9,600 patent families and ~590 new patent filings in 2019).

-The Company draws on a rich pool of chip fabrication technologies, including advanced FD-SOI (Fully Depleted Silicon-on-Insulator) CMOS (Complementary Metal Oxide Semiconductor), differentiated Imaging technologies, RF-SOI (RF Silicon-On-Insulator), Bi-CMOS, BCD (Bipolar, CMOS, DMOS), Silicon Carbide and MEMS technologies.
+The Company draws on a rich pool of chip-manufacturing technologies, including advanced FD-SOI (Fully Depleted Silicon-on-Insulator) CMOS (Complementary Metal Oxide Semiconductor), differentiated Imaging technologies, RF-SOI (RF Silicon-On-Insulator), Bi-CMOS, BCD (Bipolar, CMOS, DMOS), Silicon Carbide, VIPower, and MEMS technologies.

 Each year we publish a Sustainability Report, which delivers a comprehensive view of our programs and performance to all our stakeholders.